pascalroget/whatsgpt/README.md

 # Notice:

+This project isn't maintained anymore as OpenAI has now released mobile apps and an API.

 OpenAI's ChatGPT is experiencing heavy traffic and at the moment obtaining a session is difficult.
 You may get these messages while attempting to run the bot.
 If this happens, try again.
 Once you get a session, it seems to last quite a while (although it will eventually timeout.)

 The ChatGPT NPM module will eventually move to use the official OpenAI API, and I will update this message when that happens.